-You have several options for arranging accommodation while studying in the Czech Republic.
+You have several options for arranging accommodation while studying in Czechia.
 Some universities provide student dormitories or you can arrange your own housing in a private flat.
 The costs will depend on the location and quality of the accommodation.

-Most universities in the Czech Republic offer students the possibility of being accommodated in dormitories.
+Most Czech universities offer their students the possibility of being accommodated in dormitories.
 Single rooms are rare, so you will probably share the room with a room-mate.
 The accommodation is usually apartment-type, consisting of two twin rooms with a shared kitchenette, shower and toilet.
 Rooms are usually equipped with all basic furniture items (bed, desk, chair and shelves).
 Kitchens are equipped with a cooker, refrigerator, running water and basic kitchen furniture.
 The obtainment of other furnishings and amenities like curtains, carpets, blankets, pillows, cleaning equipment, dishes, water boilers, toasters etc. is up to the student.

 Information about this kind of accommodation can be found either at the universities’ websites or by contacting the Department of International Relations.
 You will either be able to reserve a room by yourself or further information will be provided to you by the programme coordinator ofyour university.